swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/enter-quantities-label.PNG)

- On the left side data panel, open query 'Product" and drag measure 'Quantity Purchased' into the second to top center cell.
+ On the left side data panel, open query 'Product" and drag measure 'Quantity Purchased' into the second to top right cell.
 Make sure 'Summarize' is selected, and set to 'Sum'.
 Click the pencil icon next to 'Summarize' to see aggregation options.

 ![](screenshots/drag-quantity-purchased-into-cell.PNG)